Year 10 Overview

 All students also have access to homework clubs as well as tutoring by Old Scholars and staff via the Library.

 Extra curricular activities in the Secondary School cover the whole spectrum.
 We have a very high participation rate of extra curricular activities, with most students taking up an activity in addition to their academic studies.

 Students can select from a broad range of sporting activities, a specialist music program, and extensive arts programs including band, orchestra, drama and dance.
 Pedal Prix, triathlons, ski trips, mountain biking club, Subs in Schools and the Duke of Edinburgh Awards Scheme are also among the offerings.
 House activities include debating, chess, public speaking and inter-House sports.

 Student-led clubs are also popular, and there are many leadership positions available for each year level.
 If a student interest is not catered for, students are supported by Home Group teachers to set up something new.

 The important elements of House and School life include a range of House sports, including weekly competitions and inter-House challenges, Athletics and Swimming Carnivals, as well as a number of special days and events such as the Festival of Ideas, and celebrations, such as Book Week and Science Week.

 Secondary Campus facilities

-An on-site café offers healthy food choices and a large FIFA accredited all-weather sports field provides a functional sports surface all year round, sitting alongside tennis and netball courts, and the St John’s Grammar is serviced by a School bus that runs several routes, south, to the coast and throughout the Hills as well as shuttling between the Junior and Secondary Campuses.
+An on-site café offers healthy food choices and a large FIFA accredited all-weather sports field provides a functional sports surface all year round, sitting alongside tennis and netball courts, and the St John’s is serviced by a School bus that runs several routes, south, to the coast and throughout the Hills as well as shuttling between the Junior and Secondary Campuses.